-Jim Carrey is famous for his out of control performances.
+Jim Carrey is famous for his out-of-control performances.
 While Carrey’s career began back in 1980, many can agree he hit his stride in comedy after his start in 1990 for the comedy skit show In Living Color.

 When playing Count Olaf, Carrey was given a lot of latitude for improvisation, which he used ingeniously.
-Not only did his grasp the outlandish hammy style of the villain turned bad actor, but his performance as Stephano, Uncle Montgomery Montgomery’s assistant, was dead on banal and hilarious at the same time.
-In his portrayal of Captain Sham, the one-legged fishing captain in Lake Lachrymose, was one part pirate and one part Captain Ahab.
+Not only did he grasp the outlandish hammy style of the villain turned bad actor, but his performance as Stephano, Uncle Montgomery Montgomery’s assistant, was dead on banal and hilarious at the same time.
+In his portrayal of Captain Sham, the one-legged fishing captain in Lake Lachrymose was one part pirate and one part Captain Ahab.

 What seemed to make Carrey monstrous and eerily creepy was his voice as Olaf.
 While Count Olaf in the books had a wheezy voice, Carrey dials his down an octave and, for the most part, keeps it low and sinister – sinister, a word which here means “threatening or foreshadowing evil or tragic developments”.

 Read More From Reelrundown

 Ironically, it is his sense of comedy that gives fuel to the evil of who Count Olaf is.
 When he tells the Baudelaire children to keep away from his skylight room within the mansion, he lets his mask slip with a callous laugh to himself.
 Killing, to him, is fun and the fire he might have set is just another thing for him to enjoy.